ad-si/awesome-lego/README.md

 ## Archives

 - [brickset] - Your LEGO set guide.
-- [Rebrickable] - Combine your LEGO sets to create other sets
+- [Rebrickable] - Combine your LEGO sets to create other sets.
-- [brickimedia] - An open project to create the largest LEGO fan network on the web
+- [brickimedia] - An open project to create the largest LEGO fan network.
 	- [brickipedia] -  A collaboratively written free online LEGO encyclopedia.
 	- [brickimedia customs] - Content made by its own contributors.
 	- [LEGO Stories] - Wiki devoted to housing LEGO fanfiction.
 	- [LEGO Ideas] - Wiki for collecting LEGO ideas.
 - [lugnet] - International LEGO Users Group Network and global community of LEGO enthusiasts.
 - [peeron] - Partial listing of the parts in official LEGO sets.
 - [Unofficial Minifigure Catalog] - App with information about all minifigures and sets from 1975 to 2015.